Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/01_Understanding-Research-Integrity.md

 - Objectives of the activity:
     - Encourage participants to reflect on the principles of research integrity.
     - Identify challenges and best practices for maintaining integrity in research.
-    - Develop practical solutions to common ethical dilemmas.
+    - Develop practical solutions to common dilemmas around research integrity.

 ### Resources